Daniel Jones Player Prop Bets for NFL Week 7 | New York vs. Carolina 10/24/2021

 Matchup vs. Carolina

-- The Panthers are conceding 216.0 passing yards per game this season, the NFL's second-ranked pass defense.
+- The 216.0 yards per game the Panthers are giving up through the air makes them the NFL's second-ranked pass defense.

-- The Panthers' defense is 16th in the league, allowing 1.7 passing touchdowns per game.
+- The Panthers have surrendered 10 touchdowns through the air (1.7 per game).
+They are 16th in the NFL in that category.

 Recent Performances

-- Jones put together a 242-yard performance against the Rams last week, completing 56.9% of his pass attempts with three interceptions.

-- Jones has thrown for 742 passing yards over his last three games (247.3 per game) and has a 59.6% completion percentage (62-of-104), throwing two touchdown passes with four interceptions.
+- Jones has put up 742 passing yards (247.3 per game) and has a 59.6% completion percentage this year (62-of-104) over his last three games, while throwing two touchdowns and four interceptions.

 - He also has 40 rushing yards on 10 carries, averaging 13.3 yards per game.